 Theme: Water

-SB 72 - California Water Plan: long-term supply targets - Passed Senate, Assembly Pending Referral - This bill expands the advisory committee to include tribes, labor, and environmental justice interests.
+SB 72 - California Water Plan: long-term supply targets - To Governor’s Desk - This bill expands the advisory committee to include tribes, labor, and environmental justice interests.
 The bill updates the interim planning target for 2050 to consider future water needs for all usage sectors.
 The bill requires a discussion of the estimated costs and benefits of any project type or action that could help achieve water supply targets.
 The bill requires public workshops to give interested parties an opportunity to comment on the plan.

 ==========================================